 If you intercalate and return, you will then be governed by the set of University regulations which are in force at the time of your return to course.

-You will be contacted by your local Programme Administration Office 8 weeks before you are due to return and asked to confirm your intention to return to your course.
-If you are on a professional course, prior to your return you will also be required to complete a medical, Disclosure and Barring Service clearance (formerly CRB) and any other clearances which are required at the point of your return.
+You will be contacted by your local Programme Administration Office approximately 8 weeks before you are due to return and asked to confirm your intention to return to your course.
+If you are on a professional course, prior to your return you may also be required to complete a medical, Disclosure and Barring Service clearance (formerly CRB) and any other clearances which are required at the point of your return.
 Please be aware that you may be required to pay for such clearances.

 Student Services are here to support you when you are going onto, or returning from, intercalation.
 See the Intercalation: Student Support page for more information, FAQs and additional contacts.